cellsjs/piscosour/docs/developers/what_is_piscosour.md

 ### Multi development

-It support large projects with a large number of developers working at the same time.
+It supports large projects with a large number of developers working at the same time.
 It is a modular organization where every module is independent of each other.
 The same processes are shared between the same domain.

 ### Reusability